-The Marriott Bonvoy Boundless Credit Card offers 125,000 Bonus Points and 1 Free Night Award (value up to 50,000 points) after you spend $5,000 on purchases in the first 3 months from account opening.
+The Marriott Bonvoy Boundless® Credit Card offers 100,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.

-You'll earn up to 17X total Bonvoy points per $1 spent at over 7,000 hotels participating in Marriott Bonvoy & 2X Bonvoy points for every $1 spent on all other purchases.
+• Up to 17X total points per $1 spent at over 7,000 hotels participating in Marriott Bonvoy

 You gain an automatic Silver Elite Status each account anniversary year.
 Path to Gold Status when you spend $35,000 on purchases each account year.

 You'll receive 15 Elite Night Credits each calendar year & an additional Free Night Award (valued up to 35,000 points) every year after account anniversary.

 This card does carry a $95 fee; there are no foreign transaction fees.

 The best card for business travel is the Capital One Spark Miles for Business Card.
 This card is great because of the generous welcome bonus and you can receive bonuses when you spend on hotels and rental cars.

 The Capital One Spark Miles for Business offers a one-time bonus of 50,000 miles - equal to $500 in travel - once you spend $4,500 on purchases within the first 3 months from account opening.

 Your miles won't expire for the life of the account, and there are no categories to limit where or what you buy and you can earn 2 miles per $1 on every purchase.
 And 5X miles on hotel and rental car bookings through Capital One TravelSM using a Spark Miles card